Botox for Crows Feet

 How does Botox work for crow’s feet?

-Botox is an injectable cosmetic treatment that is classified as a neuromodulator, meaning that it affects the nerve signals to targeted muscle groups in order to relax muscles at or near the injection site.
-Its active ingredient is botulinum toxin, a neurotoxin that essentially “freezes” muscles, thus preventing facial muscles from developing wrinkles due to overuse.
-Botox has been FDA approved since 2002 for cosmetic use, and also has several medical uses, including treatment of hyperhidrosis (excessive sweating).
-When the Botox is injected into the orbicularis oculi muscle at the corner of the eye, the treatment works to block nerve signals to the injection site, which relaxes the muscle, smoothing out the skin and erasing the crow’s feet there.
-Not only can you get Botox for crow’s feet, but the treatment of crow’s feet lines seems to be the most popular use for Botox injections according to the Mayo Clinic.
+Botox is an injectable cosmetic treatment classified as a neuromodulator, meaning that it blocks the nerve signals to targeted facial muscle groups, limiting specific muscle contractions.
+The active ingredient is botulinum toxin type A, a neurotoxin that essentially “freezes” the facial muscles, thus preventing facial lines caused by making facial expressions.
+Botox has been FDA-approved since 2002 for cosmetic use and has several medical indications, including managing hyperhidrosis (excessive sweating) for underarms and hands.
+When Botox is injected into the orbicularis oculi muscle at the eye’s corner, the treatment blocks nerve signals to the injection site, which relaxes the muscle, smoothing the skin and erasing the crow’s feet.
+Not only can you get Botox for crow’s feet, but the treatment of crow’s feet seems to be the most popular use for Botox injections, according to the Mayo Clinic.

 Does Botox for crow’s feet look natural?

-Dr. Green’s goal with any treatment is to fulfill your aesthetic goals while ensuring your safety and comfort, and she’ll work with you to make sure you have the natural look you’re seeking.
-For those who are nervous about trying Botox treatment for the first time, Dr. Green recommends a lower dosage to start, and then further consultation once the results are fully in effect.
-Plus, the results of Botox last 3-4 months, so any changes are completely temporary.
+As an Allergan Platinum injector and board-certified dermatologist with over two and a half decades of experience in dermatology, Dr. Green’s goal with any cosmetic treatment is to fulfill your aesthetic goals while ensuring your safety and comfort, and she’ll work with you to ensure you have the natural look you’re seeking.
+For those who may be apprehensive about having Botox treatment for the first time, Dr. Green recommends starting with a lower dosage and then reevaluating the treatment area once the results are entirely in effect.

 Woman treated with Botox for crows feet